Tutorial: Configure Azure Information Protection policy settings and create a new label

 If you don't have a label named Confidential, you can select another label or you can create a new label instead and still follow the tutorial with minor differences.

-On the Sub-label blade, specify the label name of Finance and add the following description: Confidential data that contains financial information that is restricted to employees only.
+On the Sub-label pane, specify the label name of Finance and add the following description: Confidential data that contains financial information that is restricted to employees only.

 This text describes how the selected label is intended to be used and it's visible to users as a tooltip, to help them decide which label to select.

-For Set permissions for documents and emails containing this label, select Protect, which automatically opens the Protection blade by selecting the Protection option for you:
+For Set permissions for documents and emails containing this label, select Protect, which automatically opens the Protection pane by selecting the Protection option for you:

-On the Protection blade, make sure that Azure (cloud key) is selected.
+On the Protection pane, make sure that Azure (cloud key) is selected.
 This option uses the Azure Rights Management service to protect documents and emails.
 Also make sure that the Set Permissions option is selected.
 Then select Add permissions.

-On the Add permissions blade, select Add <organization name> - All members.
+On the Add permissions pane, select Add <organization name> - All members.
 For example, if your organization name is VanArsdel Ltd, you see the following option to select: